 "Six Seasons: A New Way with Vegetables"

 “I think of this dish as one of my sleeper recipes—it’s not super sexy on paper, but it is surprisingly delicious and crowd-pleasing.
 Part of the appeal comes from adding the cauliflower in two batches—the first addition becomes meltingly tender and breaks down through the long cooking.
 The second addition holds on to a bit of its fresh texture and flavor, forming a flavor ‘chord.’
 Another key is to finish cooking the pasta in the ragù, so that it soaks up some of the sauce.
-And be sure to season this well!” —Joshua McFadden in his 2018 Beard Award–nominated Six Seasons: A New Way with Vegetables.
+And be sure to season this well!” —Joshua McFadden in his 2018 Beard Award–winning Six Seasons: A New Way with Vegetables.

 - 1 large head cauliflower or Romanesco (1 1/2 to 1 3/4 pounds)